Welcome to Handa Island

 Handa Island, paradise, and not just for the puffins!

-Once home to a crofting village with its own parliament and ‘island queen’, famine and exodus to Canada left Handa Island to the birds in the 19th century.
-Now owned by the Scourie Estate and managed in partnership with the Scottish Wildlife Trust, Handa is a breeding ground for over 200 pairs of puffins, skuas, kittiwakes and guillemots – and just a few lucky rangers and volunteers housed in a bothy to protect their island home.
+Once home to a crofting village with its own parliament and ‘island queen’, a famine and an exodus to Canada left Handa Island to just the birds in the 19th century.
+Now owned by the Scourie Estate and managed in partnership with the Scottish Wildlife Trust, Handa is a breeding ground for over 200 pairs of Puffins, Skuas, Kittiwakes and Guillemots – and just a few lucky rangers and volunteers housed in a bothy to protect their island home.

-Despite being protected by all manner of wildlife acronyms (Handa is a SSSI and SPA) you can visit the island by crossing the Sound of Handa by RIB from the tiny hamlet of Tarbet.
+Despite being protected by all manner of wildlife acronyms (Handa is a Site of Special Scientific Interest and a Special Protection Area) you can visit the island by crossing the Sound of Handa by boat from the tiny hamlet of Tarbet.
 You will be met off the little ferry for an island introduction by a Scottish Wildlife Trust volunteer before you wander off on your own Handa Island tour.
 Stroll along the island’s boardwalks, spot the different varieties in the 100,000 seabirds on the sea stacks, or just sit and watch the changing light over Suilven and Cul Mor.

-In summer, the machair is filled with wildflowers.
-Hidden amongst the grass nest rare Skuas, watch out for the famously bossy Bonxies (step off the path and be prepared to be aerially pestered, just hold up your hands, or a walking pole in the air and move on very quickly) and the giant pirates of the sea, the Arctic Skua, who can be seen battling Golden Eagles (and the ‘tourist eagle’ varieties) for any available smaller air bound prey.
+In summer, the island’s machair (meadow) is filled with wildflowers.
+Hidden amongst the grass nest rare Skuas, watch out for the famously bossy Bonxies (step off the path and be prepared to be aerially pestered, just hold up your hands, or a walking pole in the air and move on very quickly) and the giant pirates of the sea, the Arctic Skua, who can be seen battling Golden Eagles (and the much smaller ‘tourist eagle’ varieties) for any available air bound prey.

 It will be hard to drag yourself away from coo-ing over the puffins, but it’s first come first served for your trip back to the mainland, although you won’t be concerned if you miss a boat, for a few extra minutes on the stunning white sand of Handa’s Traigh an Teampaill beach really is no hardship – it is a strong contender for Scotland’s best.
 Kick off your shoes and close your eyes, the boat will come back to get you when it is good and ready.
 You really won’t mind the wait…